mynameisvinn/pymemory/README.md

-# PyMemory
+# pymemory
 inspect memory footprint of python objects.

-for example, we'd like to determine size of str `abc`?

-in ascii, each char is 1 byte and a python str object has 37 bytes of overhead, so that means `abc` takes up 40 bytes.
+for example, we'd like to determine size of str `abc`. in ascii, each char is 1 byte and a python str object consumes 37 bytes of overhead, so we should expect 40 bytes for `abc`.

 ## install
 ```